amd/HPCTrainingDock/README.md

 ## 1.4 Operating System Info

-Currently, we are mainly focused on Ubuntu, but limited support is also available for Red Hat, Suse and Debian.
+Currently, we are mainly focused on Ubuntu, but some support is also available for Red Hat (RockyLinux), Suse and Debian.
 Work is underway to increase this support.

-## 1.1 Supported Hardware
+## 1.5 Supported Hardware

 Data Center GPUs, Workstation GPUs and Desktop GPUs are currently supported.